mozzarellaV8/mozz/readme.md

 - monochrome laser printing w/ inkjet cover
 - un-authorized reproduction in an open edition
 - difficult to read center pages

+**** IMPORTANT NOTE ****
+All profit beyond cost-of-production (~$9.02) will be donated to datacarpentry.org, a 501(c)3 non-profit that is "building communities teaching universal data literacy."
+There is more information, mission, and classes on their website.

 ## _Another Tab of Chrome_